dviedma/FunCarousel/README.md

 - Infinite navigation
 - 100% width
 - Blur effect on long transitions between slides
-- Images or HTML code for the slides
+- Images or HTML code on the slides